WSRZ-FM: WSRZ moves to 107.9

 In 1999, a major shift was completed among Clear Channel Communications stations in the Sarasota-Bradenton region.
 Country WCTQ (92 CTQ) moved to the superior 106.5 position, WSRZ moved to the slightly less-powerful 107.9 position, and active rock station WYNF moved from 107.9 to the newly created (and lower powered) 105.9.
 92.1 adopted a soft AC format as "The Dove".

 After moving to its current 107.9 frequency, WSRZ-FM was then renamed as "Oldies 108".
 In early 2007, the moniker was changed to the present "107.9 WSRZ", dropping music from the 1950s and 60s.
 The current format is classic hits, focusing on music from the 1970s and 80s, with some 90s hits.

 Programming

 WSRZ-FM's local morning drive time show is Jones and Company.
 It was formerly known as The Jones and Crane Morning Show prior to Christina Crane's retirement in 2017.
 It currently features David Jones and Meredith Michaels.

 The hosts have incorporated numerous fundraising and community service related causes into the show, including an annual toy and fund drive benefiting The Safe Children's Coalition-Sarasota YMCA.
 There's also an annual blood drive benefiting the Suncoast Community Blood Bank.
 The hosts frequently throw parties for listeners on Friday nights.

 The rest of the WSRZ-FM schedule is nationally syndicated shows and voice-tracked hosts from other iHeart stations.
-In middays, WSRZ-FM carries The Martha Quinn Show.
-On weekends, the station airs classic American Top 40 shows hosted by Casey Kasem.
-It also carries The 80s Show with Jeff Stevens.